ProjectIxian/Spixi-website/index.md

 ---
 layout: default
 title: Spixi - Private and Secure Chat Messenger
-description: Ixian is a fully scalable, decentralized platform that enables encrypted data streaming and high volume of micro-transactions.
+description: Spixi is a private and secure chat messenger with integrated cryptocurrency wallet.
+It relies on a decentralized architecture to provide users with a secure chat experience.
 keywords: Ixian,Private,Secure,Chat,Blockchain,Cryptocurrency,IxiCash,Spixi
 ---
 <header>